lmco/mcf/README.md

 ### Modular Authentication

 MBEE supports modular authentication strategies.
+These strategies are defined in the authentication modules in `/app/auth`.
+Which authentication strategy is used is defined in the config file.
+The `auth` section contains a field called `strategy`.
+This `auth.strategy` section should be set to the module you which to use.

-These authentication modules have well defined interfaces that can be dynamically replaced.
+These authentication modules have well defined interfaces that can be dynamically replaced based on the configuration.
 This allows you to write a custom authentication module to accommodate the needs of your company or organization without having to make major changes to MBEE.
 You can then specify which authentication module to use in the MBEE config file.

-Alter the `auth.strategy` field in the [default.cfg](config/default.cfg) to use your authentication strategy.

-## Getting Started

-1. Install dependencies and build by running `yarn install` or `npm install`.
-2. Run MBEE by running `node mbee start`.

-## Configuration

-### Modular Authentication

 By default, MBEE provides strategies for local authentication or LDAP authentication.
 Local is used by default because it has fewer dependencies and